florczakraf/gitlab-duration-parser/README.md

 A simple Gitlab time-tracking message parser

 ## Rationale
-The module consists of only one function -- `parse` -- which returns time in seconds based on the provided string.

 Gitlab's api still [doesn't provide a reliable way of getting the time-tracking statistics](https://gitlab.com/gitlab-org/gitlab-ce/issues/42534) so one has to manually parse the issues and merge requests in order to do get detailed information.